black-roland/homeassistant-gsm-call/README.md

   service: notify.call
   data:
     target: "+12345678901"
-    message: "Required by HASS but not unsed"
+    message: "Required by HASS but not used by integration"
 ```

 ### Call duration